Parallel programming in .NET

 1.6.1.
 Thread pool characteristics

-Thread pool threads are background threads.
-Each thread uses the default stack size, runs at the default priority, and is in the multithreaded apartment.
-Once a thread in the thread pool completes its task, it’s returned to a queue of waiting threads.
-From this moment it can be reused.
-This reuse enables applications to avoid the cost of creating a new thread for each task.
+Once a thread in the thread pool completes its task, it’s returned to a queue of waiting threads, where it can be reused, thus avoiding the cost of creating a new thread for each task.

 There is only one thread pool per process. |